-The Insurance Regulatory Authority (the Authority) is the Kenyan regulatory body with the mandate to regulate, supervise and develop the insurance industry in Kenya.
-The Authority has developed an innovation hub "BimaLab" and has initiated a Regulatory Sandbox "BimaBox" focused on harnessing innovation that will create synergies and efficiencies within the insurance sector.
-This is part of the Authority's wider goal to increase financial inclusion and enhanced access to insurance products and services for insurance consumers.
+The Insurance Regulatory Authority (the claims handling.
+Authority) is the Kenyan regulatory body with the mandate to regulate, supervise and The Authority has to be given a notification develop the insurance industry in Kenya.
+The and pre-approve the launch and distribution Authority has developed an innovation hub of newly developed insurance products.
+"BimaLab" and has initiated a Regulatory Additionally, the Authority maintains Sandbox "BimaBox" focused on harnessing oversight over the renewal and marketing of innovation that will create synergies and insurance products and services in line with efficiencies within the insurance sector. the regulations and guidelines.
+Therefore, This is part of the Authority's wider goal to insurtechs collaborating with insurers and increase financial inclusion and enhanced insurance intermediaries also have to adhere access to insurance products and services for to the regulations and guidelines. insurance consumers.

-The Authority is also consistently aiming to harness technology as one of the levers in delivering its mandate of promoting the development of insurance industry in Kenya.
-Eight entities have already signed up for and passed through the insurtech accelerator programme since its commencement.
+The Authority is also consistently aiming to harness technology as one of the levers in delivering its mandate of promoting the development of insurance industry in Kenya Eight entities have already signed up for and passed through the insurtech accelerator programme since its commencement.